PRE-SALE FOR 2017-2018 LICENSE YEAR BEGINS MONDAY, AUGUST 28, 2017 AT 8:00M A.M.

 - Reside continuously in Alabama for 90 days.

-- Copy of school registration (required for school age children 5-16 years old).
+- School registration (required for 5-16 years old)

-- Copy of previous year tax return (mailing address only).
+- Previous year tax return (mailing address only)

-- The last three months of a utility bill with mailing address.
+- The last three months of a utility bill with address

 License officials may require more than two of these items in order to prove bona fide residency.

-In no instance will a resident of another state (except military personnel) be issued an Alabama resident license even if the person is able to produce these items.
+In no instance will a resident of another state (except military personnel and qualified college students) be issued an Alabama resident license even if the person is able to produce these items.

-- Must present a valid U.S. driver’s license; otherwise, the license must be purchased at a Probate or License Commissioner’s office.
+- Must present a valid U.S. driver’s license and a military ID card.

 Resident FUR CATCHER, SEAFOOD AND COMMERCIAL FISHING.